+When securing the bezel to the chassis, be careful to not over-tighten the thumb screws.

-Align the bezel in front of the chassis so that the Harmonic logo appears on the top left corner.
+- 1. Unpack the bezel. - 2.
+Align the bezel in front of the chassis so that the front panel display appears in the top-right corner, and the metal corners of the bezel are level with the rack ears of the chassis. - 3.
+Keeping the corners aligned, press the bezel straight onto the chassis.
+See the following figure.

-- 1. Keeping the corners aligned, press the bezel straight onto the chassis. - NOTE: Ensure that the bezel is aligned correctly on the chassis.
-When the bezel sits correctly, the front panel LEDs will return to their previous state after about 30 seconds. - 2.
-Hand-tighten the two captive thumb screws to secure the bezel in place.
+4. Hand-tighten the two captive thumb screws to secure the bezel in place.

-NOTE: Do not overtighten the thumb screws.
+NOTE: Do not over-tighten the thumb screws.